Powell: Economy looks resilient despite risk of China virus

 Powell said the Fed is monitoring developments stemming from the coronavirus, which he said “could lead to disruptions in China that spill over to the rest of the global economy.”

+China remained mostly closed to business Tuesday with around 60 million people under virtual quarantine in the country, raising concerns about what the loss of production in China, the world’s second largest economy, will do to global supply chains.

+China accounts for more than 80% of smartphone and notebook production globally and more than half of global TV and server production, according to recent estimates.

-His comments came in prepared testimony to the House Financial Services Committee before he speaks to the committee later Tuesday.
+Powell’s comments came in prepared testimony to the House Financial Services Committee before he speaks to the committee later Tuesday.
 On Wednesday, Powell will testify to the Senate Banking Committee.

 The Fed cut interest rates three times last year after having raised rates four times in 2018.
 Powell said the rate cuts were made to “cushion the economy from weaker global growth and trade developments and to promote a faster return of inflation” to the Fed’s 2% target.
 But since the last quarter-point rate cut in October, which reduced the Fed’s key policy rate to a range of 1.5% to 1.75%, the Fed has kept policy on hold.
 Powell’s remarks Tuesday indicated there had been no change in that stance.